krayin/krayin-docs/docs/1.x/graphql-shop-api/wishlists.md

 ## Move To Cart From Wishlist

-You can move a product from wishlist to cart from the Bagisto store.
+You can move a product from wishlist to cart from the Krayin store.
 You can achieve this job by using the `Move To Cart From Wishlist` API call.

 - Headers